 Teeth implants comprise an implant body, an attachment, and, sometimes, an abutment anchoring screw.
 The dental implant body is medically placed in the jawbone in place of the tooth’s root.
 The dental implant abutment often reaches through the gums into the mouth to support the connected artificial teeth to the implant body using an abutment fixation screw.

-Both chewing function and aesthetic attractiveness are restored with dental implants.
+Both chewing function and aesthetic attractiveness are restored with full arch dental implants Columbus NE.
 Additionally, teeth implants may prevent the jawbone from contracting due to bone loss and maintain the integrity of the adjacent bone and gums.
+To learn more about all-on-4 please visit The Point Dental.

 These implants maintain the stability of surrounding teeth and enhance the patient’s quality of life.
 A person who requires dental implants may see a considerable improvement in their quality of life and overall health.